 Found only on some of the islands in the Turks and Caicos, the Turks and Caicos Rock Iguana, Cyclura carinata, is the largest non-extinct indigenous land animal found in the country.
-Critically endangered, it’s estimated that there are only about 50,000 Turks and Caicos Rock Iguanas in existence.
+Recently having its IUCN status changed from critically endangered to endangered, it’s estimated that there are only about 50,000 Turks and Caicos Rock Iguanas in existence.

-Turks and Caicos Rock Iguanas tend be of varying shades of green, sometimes with browns and grays, The largest can approach nearly 32 inches in length, although 16-24 inches is far more common.
+Turks and Caicos Rock Iguanas tend to be of varying shades of green, sometimes with browns and grays, The largest can approach nearly 32 inches in length (0.8 m), although 16-24 inches (0.4-0.6 m) is far more common.
 It’s easy to tell the difference between adult male and female iguanas, as males tend to be much larger and have elaborate dorsal spines.
 Younger iguanas look much more alike.

-Turks and Caicos Rock Iguanas used to be live on all main islands in the county, but today are only found on some of the smaller islands and cays.
+Turks and Caicos Rock Iguanas used to live on all main islands in the country, yet today are only found on some of the smaller islands and cays.

-Due to the iguanas being hunted for food by Taino aborigines and later on the introduction of dogs and cats to some of the islands in the Turks and Caicos, iguana populations and range is probably less than a twentieth of what it was previous to the year 700 AD, which was about the time when the Tainos arrived from the neighboring Hispaniola and Bahamas archipelago.
+Due to the iguanas being hunted for food by Taino aborigines and later on the introduction of dogs and cats to some of the islands in the Turks and Caicos, iguana populations and range is probably less than a twentieth of what it was previous to the year 700 AD.
+This was the time when the Tainos arrived from the neighboring Hispaniola and Bahamas archipelago.

 Turks and Caicos Rock Iguanas tend to make their burrows in one of three types of terrains.
 On Little Water Cay (Iguana Island), Mangrove Cay, and the other sandy islands, iguanas hollow out burrows either in the light soil or into the very soft marine limestone.

-In the Chalk Sound National Park however, the tiny cays are almost entirely hard limestone, so iguanas adapt the natural small sinkholes and crevices as their homes.
+In the Chalk Sound National Park however, the tiny cays consist almost entirely of hard limestone, so iguanas adapt the natural small sinkholes and crevices as their homes.

 Iguanas are some of the easiest wild animals to photograph.
 To get some great shots, try photographing them from their eye level.
 The iguanas on Little Water Cay are quite approachable.